-- A wide-angle lens is considered to be anything under 50mm
+- A wide-angle lens is anything under 50mm

-- A telephoto lens is considered to be anything over 50mm
+- A telephoto lens is anything over 50mm

 The other description for a lens is its aperture or f-stop.
-This part of the description lets us know the most amount of exposure we can get through the lens.
-Of course, most lenses have a range of apertures.
+This part of the description lets us know the most exposure we can get through the lens.
+And, of course, most lenses have a range of apertures.

 Before Buying a Lens for a Camera, Set a Budget

 Buying a lens for our camera involves setting a budget for the purchase.
 Lenses can cost a lot of money.
 So it helps to set a budget.
 And don’t think that you need to buy a new lens.
-There are used lenses in excellent condition that you can purchase for less than new prices.
-Additionally, some third-party manufacturers make excellent lenses that are compatible with our cameras.
+There are used lenses in a nearly-new condition that you can purchase for less than new prices.
+Additionally, some third-party manufacturers make excellent lenses compatible with our cameras.
 However, I would NEVER buy used lenses from an individual selling their equipment online.